Children need confidence to thrive. As they grow and develop new skills, believing in themselves and their ability to learn is crucial.

 14. I Have Creative Ideas

 Creativity can take many forms — from writing and art to thinking and problem-solving.
-When children see their ideas as creative, they gain freedom to explore and try new things.
+When children see their ideas as creative, they gain the freedom to explore and try new things.

 15. I Am Resilient

 Resilience means bouncing back from challenges big and small.
 Affirming that kids have the power to pick themselves up and start again is a confidence builder.

 Repeating affirmations about helping others connects children to their families and communities.
 Seeing themselves as useful to others brings a sense of confidence and control.

 Growth mindset means having big dreams and reaching for goals.
 This affirmation reminds kids to believe in the power of their minds, and have the confidence to make their dreams a reality through hard work.

 18. I Have Everything I Need To Make Today a Great Day